 How to Translate a Page in Google Chrome

-If you have found yourself on a foreign website you want to purchase an item from, for example, that can cause an issue, especially in the checkout section.
+For example, if you have found yourself on a foreign website you want to purchase an item from, that can cause an issue, especially in the checkout section.

-And if the website doesn’t offer multiple languages to choose from, Google Chrome comes to the rescue.
-You can translate a page using your PC, laptop, or mobile devices, and we’ll guide you through all the steps.
+If the website doesn’t offer multiple languages to choose from, Google Chrome comes to the rescue.
+You can translate a page using your PC, laptop, or mobile device, and we’ll guide you through all the steps.

-Firstly, Windows and Mac users who use Chrome will see the “Translate” window pop up in the top right-hand corner of the screen if they open a webpage with a foreign language.
+Firstly, Windows and Mac users who use Chrome will see the “Translate” window pop up in the top right-hand corner of the screen if they open a webpage in a foreign language.

 You can select to have the page translated to Chrome’s default language or tap on three vertical dots and select “Choose another language.”

 The webpage will promptly be translated into the language you’ve selected.
 And even if you open another website in a different language, Chrome will offer the newly chosen language.